 - Download Zoom Cloud Meetings app (Android)

-Your location’s ministry staff will send out a meeting invitation for your Zoom midweek service.
+Your location’s ministry staff or house church leader will send out a meeting invitation for your Zoom midweek service or virtual event.

 Once you receive the link via email, text or another messaging app, click on it to launch the Zoom app and join the meeting.